Top Uses for a Boning Knife in the Kitchen

 - A full tang design is best, meaning that the steel runs all the way down through the handle to the base of the knife

 You can find a selection of quality boning knives at reputable home goods stores near you and, of course, through countless retailers online.
 Right here at F.N.
-Sharp, we offer a beautiful 6-knife set featuring the essentials every home cook should have – including a high-quality boning knife that can also be used as a fillet knife – along with a unique sharpening and maintenance service to keep them in tip-top shape.
+Sharp, we offer a high-quality Damascus steel boning knife, available both individually and with our 6-knife set of essentials.

 How to Use a Boning Knife